Full Circle (Doctor Who): Casting

-Filming and post-production
+Filming

 Location shooting

 Three days of location shooting occurred at Black Park, Buckinghamshire, whose lake was used to depict swamps on Alzarius.

 The cast first read through the script on 22 July at the Television Centre.
 Although Smith had been warned of Tom Baker's harsh reaction to scripts, Baker did not respond as dismissively as he usually did.
 The three-day 16mm location shoot began the next day at Black Park in Buckinghamshire, on the east side of the lake.
 The crew kept two local swimmers on standby for the scene featuring the swimming Alzarians and their rescue.
 Also filmed on the first day were the scenes of Decider Draith's address to the other Alzarians, Draith's conversation with Dexeter, and the attempted theft of riverfruit.
 Smith visited the location shoot, where he caught a virus and vomited on the costumes.

 The next day, production shifted primarily to the lake's northern end and saw the filming of Draith's death, as well as the Alzarians walking to the Starliner.
 Draith's death was accomplished by dragging stuntman Stuart Fell into the lake with a wire pulled by frogmen.
 The third and final day of location shooting was mostly conducted in the park's woods, and comprised all the exterior scenes featuring the Marshmen and the regular cast.
 While filming its scenes in the afternoon, the radio-controlled K9 prop began to have difficulty moving, which controller Nigel Brackley discovered was a result of mud clogging its rubber treads.
 Grimwade waited until the sun was low in the sky to film the day's final scene of the Marshmen rising up from the swamp.
 Grimwade recorded two takes; on the second one, the Marshmen actors held weights under the water to prevent them from rising too quickly.